ligato/docs/docs/developer-guide/control-flows.md

 ### Example: Interface Re-creation

+This example covers the situation where you need to update an interface configuration.
+The SB doesn't support incremental updates for some items.
+Instead, you first delete the item, and the re-create it with a new configuration.

+!!!
+Note
+    You can view a configuration item update as just an "update operation".
+The incremental update or full configuration re-creation happens "under the covers" between the VPP agent and the data plane.<br></br> Incremental update is always preferred.
+Configuration updates require full re-creation if the specific item or attribute does not support incremental updates.

-Incremental configuration updates for some items are not supported by the SB.
-Instead, the given item may need to be deleted and re-created with the new configuration.
-The KV Scheduler supports this scenario using the `UpdateWithRecreate()` method.
-It enables a descriptor to inform the KV Scheduler if an item requires full re-creation for the configuration update to be applied.
+The KV Scheduler supports re-creation scenario using the `UpdateWithRecreate()` method.
+It lets a descriptor inform the KV Scheduler if an item requires full re-creation before applying the configuration update.

-This example demonstrates re-creation using a VPP TAP interface and a NB request to modify the RX ring size.
-Modifying this configuration item is not supported for an interface that has already been created.
+The control flow diagram shows interface re-creation using a VPP TAP interface, wth a NB request to modify its RX ring size.
+You cannot modify this configuration because the interface already exists.
 In addition, an L3 route is attached to the interface.
 The route cannot exist without the interface.

-Therefore, the route must be deleted and moved into the `PENDING` state before interface re-creation.
-The route configuration can then be performed once the interface re-creation process has completed.
+After you delete the route, it is moved into the `PENDING` state before interface re-creation.
+You can then configure the route once the interface re-creation process has completed.

 ![CFD][cfd-interface-recreation]

 ---

-### Example: Retry of Failed Operation
+### Example: Retry of a Failed Operation

-Transactions can run in `BestEffort` mode meaning that the KV Scheduler will _retry_ failed operations rather than reverting back to previously applied configuration operations.
+This example describes the flows for retrying a failed configuration operation.
+Transactions can run in `BestEffort` mode.
+The KV Scheduler will _retry_ failed operations rather than revert to the previously applied configuration operations.

-In this example, the create() operation for the TAP interface `my-tap` fails.
+In the diagram below, the `Create()` operation for the TAP interface `my-tap` fails.
 Before terminating the transaction, the KV Scheduler retrieves the current value of `my-value`.
-It cannot assume this is the current state because the create() operation failed somewhere in-progress.
+The KV Scheduler cannot assume this is the current value, because the `Create()` operation failed somewhere in-progress.

 The KV Scheduler then schedules a *retry transaction*.
-This will attempt to repair the failure by re-applying the same configuration.
-Since the value retrieval has not found `my-tap` to be configured, the retry transaction will repeat the `Create(my-tap)` operation and ultimately succeed as shown.
+This process attempts to repair the failure by re-applying the same configuration.
+Since the `Retrieve()` method did not find a configured `my-tap` interface, the retry transaction repeats the `Create(my-tap)` operation.

 ![CFD][cfd-retry-failed]